Alex Telles: Porto

-On 12 July 2016, Portuguese side FC Porto announced the signing of Telles for a €6.5 million fee.
+On 12 July 2016, Portuguese side Porto announced the signing of Telles for a €6.5 million fee.
 According to a Galatasaray press release, the Istanbul club reserved a further 10% of any added value in a future transfer deal.
 The following day, after signing a five-year contract, he stated: "I ambition titles, I ambition a very beautiful story.
 I have recently commented with my relatives that I do not want to come here in passing, I want to leave a legacy."
 On 12 August, in a 3–1 away win against Rio Ave, he marked his league debut and first competitive match with a poor performance and subsequent expulsion.
-Despite the rough start, Telles gradually cemented himself in the team's starting eleven, scoring his first goal when facing rivals Boavista in a 3–1 home victory at Estádio do Dragão.
+Despite the rough start, Telles gradually cemented himself in the team's starting eleven, scoring his first goal when facing rivals Boavista in a 3–1 home victory at the Estádio do Dragão.

 Manchester United

 On 5 October 2020, Manchester United had agreed a deal in principle to sign Telles for a fee believed to be £15.4 million.
 The transfer was completed and Telles was announced as a United player that day.
 He made his debut playing as a left wing-back on 20 October in a 2–1 win over Paris Saint-Germain in the UEFA Champions League group stage.
-On 29 September 2021, Telles scored his first goal for Manchester United with a left-footed volley from outside the penalty area in a 2–1 home win against Villarreal CF in the 2021–22 UEFA Champions League group stage.
+On 29 September 2021, Telles scored his first goal for Manchester United with a left-footed volley from outside the penalty area in a 2–1 home win against Villarreal in the 2021–22 UEFA Champions League group stage.